There may be no more confusing car-care topic than that of tire treatments.

 What We Don’t Like

 - If you’re looking for the highest shine possible, Car Guys may disappoint you.
-It’s not a completely matte finish, and you can let it air dry to a very high gloss, but it’s not the “always wet” shine that you’ll get from a spray foam solvent-based tire shine.
+It’s not a completely matte finish, and you can let it air dry to a very high gloss, but it’s not the “always wet” shine that you’ll get from a spray foam solvent-based product.

-- The longevity of the dressing on your tire is good, but prone to washing off in the car wash or during rain exposure.
+- The longevity of the dressing is good, but it’s prone to washing off in the car wash or during rain exposure.

 Summary